Kui Lee: Career

 Lee was diagnosed with lymph gland cancer while working at Kanaka Pete's in 1965.
 Though he was aware of his health issues, he delayed visiting a physician.
 He then underwent radiation therapy at Queens Hospital.
 While being treated for the disease, in March, Lee appeared at the Bora Bora club in San Francisco.
 He then went to New York City for a recording session with Columbia Records, which released his debut single "Ain't No Big Thing", paired with "All I Want To Do", in May 1965.
-Around that time, Lee expressed to childhood friend Douglas Mossman his regret towards not graduating high school.
+Around that time, Lee expressed to childhood friend Douglas Mossman his regret towards not graduating from high school.
 Mossman contacted Richard Lyman, the board chairman of the Bishop Estate, owner of Kamehameha Schools.
 Lyman issued a graduation certificate to Lee as part of a 1950 promotion, which he received during a ceremony in July 1966.
 The same month, he began treatment at Memorial Sloan Kettering Cancer Center in New York.
 While waiting for treatment by a doctor from Sweden, the cancer metastasized to his lungs, and he later entered Cedars of Lebanon Hospital in Los Angeles for lung surgery.
 His next recording session was for Jack de Mello's label.
 Because of Lee's condition, de Mello recorded his vocals in bed at the hospital.
 In August, local artists organized a benefit concert to pay for Lee's medical expenses.
 On October 18, 1966, Lee played at the Waikiki Shell, during Aloha Week.
 He used a wheelchair after the surgery and could not sing.
 Lee apologized to the crowd and told anecdotes, then Nani Lee sang his latest composition "The Intangible Dream Came True".
 In November 1966, Columbia released "Rain, Rain Go Away" backed with "I'll Remember You".